-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact NO Impact Energy and Natural Resources - Does the project have the potential to: 1.
-Affect or be affected by land designated as Timber Resources by the General Plan? √ 2.
-Affect or be affected by lands currently utilized for agriculture, or designated in the General Plan for agricultural use? √ .
-3. Encourage activities which result in the use of large mounts of fuel, water, or energy, or use of these in a wasteful manner? √.
-4. Have a substantial effect on the potential use, extraction, or depletion of a natural resource (i.e., minerals or energy resources)? √
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Energy and Natural Resources-Does the project have the potential to: 1.
+Affect or be affected by land designated as Timber Resources by the General Plan?
+1 2.
+Affect or be affected by lands currently utilized for agriculture, or designated in the General Plan for agricultural use? es de la companya de 1 3.
+Encourage activities which result in the use of large amounts of fuel, water, or energy, or use of these in a wasteful manner? $\sqrt{}$ 4.
+Have a substantial effect on the potential use, extraction, or depletion of a natural resource (i.e., minerals or energy resources)? √